Thursday, 28 May 2026

 [1] Nor is it defeatist fatalism,

-passively submitting to lett
+passively submitting to let

 some other being totally